-The RUN/SS pin can be used to soft-start the LT1912, reducing the maximum input current during start-up.
+The RUN/SS pin can be used to soft-start the LT3685, reducing the maximum input current during start-up.
 The RUN/SS pin is driven through an external RC filter to create a voltage ramp at this pin.
-Figure 6 shows the start-up and shutdown waveforms with the soft-start circuit.
-By choosing a large RC time constant, the peak start-up current can be reduced to the current that is required to regulate the output, with no overshoot.
-Choose the value of the resistor so that it can supply 20μA when the RUN/SS pin reaches 2.5V.
+Figure 6 shows the start-up and shut-down waveforms with the soft-start circuit.